Description and operating principle of the seats

 15-Front seat cushion

-The Focus has a 4-way manual driver's seat.
-Lumbar support adjustment is standard on luxury seats and is also available as an optional feature in some markets.
-Power driver's seat height adjustment is available as an option in some markets.
-The passenger seat is a 2-way mechanically adjustable seat with an integrated audio CD changer (in the presence of).
+The Focus features a 4-way power driver's seat.
+Lumbar adjustment is standard on luxury seats and is optional in some markets.
+Power height adjustment for the driver's seat is optional in some markets.
+The passenger seat is a 2-way power seat that includes an automatic CD changer for the audio system (if equipped).

-Side airbags are optional equipment for vehicles equipped with driver and passenger front airbags.
-See Section 501-20A / 501-20B for more information.
+Side airbags are optional equipment on vehicles equipped with driver and passenger front airbags.
+For additional information, refer to Section 501-20A/501-20B.

-The rear seats are of a 60/40 split design, with the rear seat back (section 60%) has a built-in seat belt retractor in 3-door and 5-door versions and in cars "station wagon".
+The rear seats feature a 60/40 split design, with the rear seatback (60% section) having an integrated seat belt retractor in 3-door, 5-door and station wagon variants.

-Focus vehicle as optional equipment (according to specification) equipped with an electric driver's seat.
-The seat is controlled by a bi-directional switch that controls the height adjustment of the power seat.
+The Focus is optionally equipped (depending on specification) with a power driver's seat.
+The seat is controlled by a two-way switch that operates the height adjustment of the power seat.

 Link to this page in different formats